stuebersystems/doc.ezcastpro.en/docs/index.md

 # EZCast Pro Series

-EZCast Pro is a wireless presentation system for sharing screen content to a public display or projector.
+EZCast Pro is a wireless presentation system primarily designed for classrooms and meeting rooms for casting screen content to a display or projector.

 EZCast Pro II series is available in two models: